hello31337/sgx-bleed-poc/README.md

 # SGX-Bleed Proof-of-Concept codes
 This repository contains PoC code for [SGX-Bleed](https://arxiv.org/pdf/1710.09061.pdf).

 After freeing the buffer that stored the secrets without being flushed, if the structure is placed at that location and initialized by assigning it to a member, the structure padding portion is not initialized.
 Therefore, when the structure is returned from Enclave, the secrets that should have been freed leaks by the amount of the padding size.

+The author of this repository is not related to the author of the SGX-Bleed article.

 ## Operating environment